morko/haxroomie/README.md

 Haxroomie supports custom
 [Haxball Headless Manager configuration files](https://github.com/saviola777/haxball-headless-manager#preparing-your-configuration).
 However there should rarely be a reason to do this.
-The files have couple requirements to work with Haxroomie
+The files have couple requirements to work with haxroomie
 (see [HHM config requirements](https://github.com/morko/haxroomie#hhm-config-requirements)).

 ### HHM config requirements